 CONSIDERATION OF REPORTS SUBMITTED BY STATES PARTIES UNDER ARTICLE 8 OF THE OPTIONAL PROTOCOL TO THE CONVENTION ON THE RIGHTS OF THE CHILD ON THE INVOLVEMENT OF CHILDREN IN ARMED CONFLICT

-Concluding Observations: Republic of Korea
+Concluding observations: Republic of Korea

-The Committee considered the initial report of the Republic of Korea (CRC/C/OPAC/KOR/1) at its 1322nd meeting (see CRC/C/SR.1322), held on 23 May 2008 and adopted at the 1342nd meeting, held on 6 June 2008, the following concluding observations.
+The Committee considered the initial report of the Republic of Korea (CRC/C/OPAC/KOR/1) at its 1322nd meeting (CRC/C/SR.1322), held on 23 May 2008, and adopted at the 1342nd meeting (CRC/C/SR.1342), held on 6 June 2008, the following concluding observations.

 A. Introduction

-The Committee welcomes the submission of the State party’s initial report under the Optional Protocol, as well as the submission of the written replies to its list of issues (CRC/C/OPAC/KOR/Q/1/Add.1), which provide additional information on the legislative, administrative and other measures applicable in the Republic of Korea in respect of the rights guaranteed by the Optional Protocol.
+The Committee welcomes the submission of the State party’s initial report under the Optional Protocol and of the written replies to its list of issues (CRC/C/OPAC/KOR/Q/1/Add.1), which provide additional information on the legislative, administrative and other measures applicable in the Republic of Korea in respect of the rights guaranteed by the Optional Protocol.
 However, the Committee regrets that the delegation of the State party lacked some information necessary for a constructive dialogue.

 The Committee reminds the State party that these concluding observations should be read in conjunction with its previous concluding observations adopted on the State party’s second periodic report on 15 January 2003 (CRC/C/15/Add.197) and the concluding observations adopted on the initial report under the Optional Protocol on the sale of children, child prostitution and child pornography (CRC/C/OPSC/KOR/CO/1) on 6 June 2008.